Mathys Schoevaerdts

-Mathys Schoevaerdts or Matthijs Schoevaerdts (c.
-1665/1667 – after 1702) was a Flemish painter, draughtsman and printmaker.
+Mathys Schoevaerdts or Matthijs Schoevaerdts (Brussels 1664; after 1710) was a Flemish painter, draughtsman and printmaker.
 He is known mainly for his landscapes with trees, marines and genre scenes.
 He started out in the tradition of Jan Brueghel the Elder and later developed towards an Italianate style.

 Life

-Details about the life of Mathys Schoevaerdts are scarce.
+Details about Schoevaerdts' life are scarce.
 The earliest records about the artist date from 1682, the year in which he began his apprenticeship with the landscape painter Adriaen Frans Boudewijns.
-This makes it likely that he was born somewhere between 1665 and 1667 assuming the age at which apprenticeships typically started was 15 to 17 years.
-His birthplace was likely Brussels.

 Mathys Schoevaerdts was admitted as a master of the Brussels Guild of Saint Luke in 1690.
 He served as a Dean of the Guild from 1692 to 1696.

 His work was highly appreciated during his lifetime and was widely collected throughout the 18th century.
 He spent time in the Dutch Republic.

 His latest dated work is dated to 1702.
 It is believed that he died soon thereafter.
 A document from 1712 states that by then he was dead.